Matheus-1400/Matheus-1400/README.md

 ---

 <p>
-  Hi 👋, I'm Chris!
-A passionate Data Science student from Brazil.<br>
+  Hi 👋, I'm Matheus!
+A passionate FrontEnd student from Brazil.<br>
   - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with AI and Machine Learning.
+My dream is to one day work with AI and Developer fullstack.
 </p>

 <!-- Dropdown -->
 <details>
   <summary>👨‍💻 More about me</summary>

+  - 💬 I am 19 years old, currently living in Brazil.
+I have an advanced English and in the moment I'm a teacher of the language.
+I am studing Python, Javascript, React, HTML and CSS.
+I'm also a beguiner designer, which helped me develop important skills such as creativity, communication, marketing, analytical capability, community and social media management.
-  - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
+  - ⚡ I enjoy reading, whether it's a good book, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>